makeyourownmaker/QuasicrystalGifs/README.md

 ## Quasiperiodic table of waves and stripes

-This table shows what combinations of waves (4 to 14 in steps of 2) and stripes (2 to 12 in steps of 2) look like:
+This table shows what combinations of waves (wa from 4 to 14 in steps of 2) and stripes (st from 2 to 12 in steps of 2) look like:

 <table summary='' cellspacing='1' cellpadding='1' border='0' align='center'>
           <tr>